vivmyc/vivmyc.github.io/WPO/README.md

 ##### Critical Rendering Path optimizations have been made to index.html

+  - Added async attribute to anaytics and perfmatters js
+  - Added media query to the print.css external link
+  - Commented out google font external link since not used
+  - Compressed and reduced size of pizzeria.jpg for front page
+  - Inlined style.css
-  - The Pagespeed Insights score for desktop has gone from 30% to 97%.

-  - The Pagespeed Insights score for mobile has gone from 28% to 95%.
+  With these changes, the Pagespeed Insights score for desktop has gone from 30% to 97%, and from 28% to 95%.

 ##### Browser Rendering Optimizations have been made to improve pizza.html